-To be successful, organisations need to be flexible and able to adapt to employees varied home or personal situations, flexible working now plays a major role in this.
+To be successful, organisations need to be flexible and able to adapt to employees varied home or personal situations.
+Flexible working now plays a major role in this.
 It is not a new concept, and many large organizations have adopted this practice over the years.
-Flexible working is all about offering employees choice around where and when they work, as long as their job can be done, whether this be flexible working hours, hot desking or working from home.
+This is all about offering employees choice around where and when they work.
+As long as their job can be done, whether this be flexible hours, hot-desking or working from home.

 Flexible working is a way of working that suits an employee’s needs, for example having flexible start and finish times, working from home, or even working from a clients’ premises.
 It’s all about offering a choice and of course, being flexible.

 The advances in technology and the digital world has made it easier to facilitate this.
 As a result, more people are taking advantage of working with ‘cloud’ based technology.